j-gillam/geographical_iod_analysis/README.md

 # **Geographical IoD Analysis**

-This repository provides the open source data and code for the making of a streamlit app.
+This repository provides the open source data and code for the making of a streamlit app exploring the Indices of Deprivation (IoD).

 To load the streamlit app locally use the following steps: